ehkr1997/feb2025/README.md

 # feb2025
-CI-CD execution
+CI-CD execution with jenkins
-by hemanth in aws terminal
+by hemanth in aws terminal on 23-02-2025